aburgasser/splat/docs/splat_model.rst

     - `Morley et al. (2012) <http://adsabs.harvard.edu/abs/2012ApJ...756..172M>`_  with effective temperatures of 400 to 1300 K (steps of 50 K); surface gravities of 4.0 to 5.5 in units of cm/s^2 (steps of 0.5 dex); and sedimentation efficiency (fsed) of 2, 3, 4 or 5; metallicity is fixed to solar, equilibrium chemistry is assumed, and there are no clouds associated with this model.
     - `Morley et al. (2014) <http://adsabs.harvard.edu/abs/2014ApJ...787...78M>`_  with effective temperatures of 200 to 450 K (steps of 25 K) and surface gravities of 3.0 to 5.0 in units of cm/s^2 (steps of 0.5 dex); metallicity is fixed to solar, equilibrium chemistry is assumed, sedimentation efficiency is fixed at fsed = 5, and cloud coverage fixed at 50%.
     - `Saumon et al. (2012) <http://adsabs.harvard.edu/abs/2012ApJ...750...74S>`_  with effective temperatures of 400 to 1500 K (steps of 50 K); and surface gravities of 3.0 to 5.5 in units of cm/s^2 (steps of 0.5 dex); metallicity is fixed to solar, equilibrium chemistry is assumed, and no clouds are associated with these models.
-    - `Witte et al. (2011) <http://adsabs.harvard.edu/abs/2011A%26A...529A..44W>`_  with effective temperatures of 1700 to 3000 K (steps of 50 K); surface gravities of 5.0 and 5.5 in units of cm/s^2; and metallicities of -3.0 to 0.0 (in steps of 0.5 dex); cloud opacity is fixed in this model, equilibrium chemistry is assumed.
+    - `Witte et al. (2011) <http://adsabs.harvard.edu/abs/2011A%26A...529A..44W>`_  with effective temperatures of 1700 to 3000 K (steps of 50 K); surface gravities of 5.0 and 5.5 in units of cm/s^2; and metallicities of -3.0 to 0.0 (in steps of 0.5 dex); cloud opacity is determined through a complex cloud model described in XXXX; and equilibrium chemistry is assumed.

 The model parameters that may be set is determined by the model: